MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 | Yes | Yes | Yes | 1.
 Enable [Defender for Endpoint integration](enable-defender-for-endpoint.md) and [agentless machine scanning](enable-agentless-scanning-vms.md).<br/>2.
 You can use the Log Analytics agent and AMA side-by-side to get all features in GA.
 [Learn more](auto-deploy-azure-monitoring-agent.md#impact-of-running-with-both-the-log-analytics-and-azure-monitor-agents) about running agents side-by-side.<br>3.
 Migrate to [SQL autoprovisioning for AMA](defender-for-sql-autoprovisioning.md) in Defender for SQL on machines.
 Alternatively, start the migration from Log Analytics agent to AMA in April 2024.<br/>4.
 Once the migration is finished, [disable](defender-for-sql-autoprovisioning.md#disable-the-log-analytics-agentazure-monitor-agent) the Log Analytics agent. |
 | Yes | No | Yes | 1.
 Enable [Defender for Endpoint integration](enable-defender-for-endpoint.md) and [agentless machine scanning](enable-agentless-scanning-vms.md).<br/>2.
 You can migrate to [SQL autoprovisioning for AMA](defender-for-sql-autoprovisioning.md) in Defender for SQL on machines now.<br/>3.
 [Disable](defender-for-sql-autoprovisioning.md#disable-the-log-analytics-agentazure-monitor-agent) the Log Analytics agent. |

-### MMA migration wizard
+### MMA migration experience

-The MMA migration wizard is a tool that helps you migrate from the MMA to the AMA.
-The wizard provides a step-by-step guide to help you migrate your machines from the MMA to the AMA.
+The MMA migration experience is a tool that helps you migrate from the MMA to the AMA.
+The experience provides a step-by-step guide to help you migrate your machines from the MMA to the AMA.

 With this tool, you can: